Beyond Incompatibility: Trade-offs between Mutually Exclusive Fairness Criteria in Machine Learning and Law: Mathematical Theory and Algorithmic Implementation

 \subsection{Mathematical Preliminaries on Optimal Transport}

-Our goal is to design an algorithm that interpolates smoothly between the three fairness criteria discussed, as they are typically not attainable at the same time.
+Our goal is to design an algorithm that interpolates smoothly between the three fairness criteria discussed, as they are typically not attainable at the same time, as discussed in the preceding subsection.
 The interpolation relies on the mathematical theory of optimal transport, which we now wish to recall.

-A probability measure $\nu$ on $[0,1]$ is called {\emph{absolutely continuous}} if it is representable by an integrable probability density function $f:[0,1]\to\R$, which means that $\nu((a,b))=\int_a^b f(x)dx$ for any $a,b\in(0,1)$ with $a\leq b$.
+A probability measure $\nu$ on $[0,1]$ is called {\emph{absolutely continuous}} if it is representable by an integrable probability density function $f:[0,1]\to \R$, which means that $\nu((a,b))=\int_a^b f(x)dx$ for any $a,b\in(0,1)$ with $a\leq b$.
 In words, the probability that a random variable distributed according to $\nu$ has its value in the interval $(a,b)$ is given by the integral of the density function $f$ over said interval.
-For this entire section, we will assume that all occurring probability measures are absolutely continuous and have finite variance.
+For this entire section, we will assume that all occurring probability measures are absolutely continuous.
+As our probability space $[0,1]$ is bounded, our measures will automatically have finite variance, meaning $\int_0^1 x^2 f(x)dx<\infty$.

 Given two probability measures $\nu$ and $\mu$ on $[0,1]$, a \emph{transport map} $T:[0,1]\to[0,1]$ from $\nu$ to $\mu$ is a map such that, for every interval $(a,b)\subset[0,1]$,